deliveroo/routemaster/README.md

 Only one client may publish/push to a topic (and it should be the authoritative application for the concept).

-Each topic fans out to multiple *subscriptionss* which are where the outbound events pile in.
+Each topic fans out to multiple *subscriptions* which are where the outbound events pile in.
 Each pulling client (subscriber) has exactly one subscription queue which aggregates events from multiple topics.